Sleep mode: macOS

 Sleep on macOS consists of the traditional sleep, Safe Sleep, and Power Nap.
 In System Preferences, Safe Sleep is referred to as sleep.
 Since Safe Sleep also allowed state to be restored in an event of a power outage, unlike other operating systems, hibernate was never offered as an option.

 In 2005, some Macs running Mac OS X v10.4 began to support Safe Sleep.
 The feature saves the contents of volatile memory to the system hard disk each time the Mac enters Sleep mode.
 The Mac can instantaneously wake from sleep mode if power to the RAM has not been lost.
 However, if the power supply was interrupted, such as when removing batteries without an AC power connection, the Mac would wake from Safe Sleep instead, restoring memory contents from the hard drive.

 Safe Sleep capability is found in Mac models starting with the October 2005 revision of the PowerBook G4 (Double-Layer SD).
 Mac OS X v10.4 or higher is also required.

 In 2012, Apple introduced Power Nap with OS X Mountain Lion (10.8) and select Mac models.
 Power Nap allows the Mac to perform tasks silently, such as iCloud syncing and Spotlight indexing.
 Only low energy tasks are performed when on battery power, while higher energy tasks are performed with AC power.

 Smartphones

-Smartphone platforms, such as iPhone, Android and Windows Phone can support smart standby method.
-If power button pressed, screen is turned off, but it still can retrieve notifications and play sound.
+Smartphone platforms, such as iPhone, Android and Windows Phone, can support smart standby method.
+If the power button is pressed, the screen is turned off, but it can still retrieve notifications and play sound.